Foundations of statistics: Philosophical results

-Bayesians share a common stance against the limitations of frequent, but they are divided into various philosophical camps (empirical, hierarchical, objective, personal, and subjective), each emphasizing different aspects.
-A philosopher of statistics from the frequentist perspective has observed a shift from the statistical domain to philosophical interpretations of probability over the past two generations.
-Some perceive that the successes achieved with Bayesian applications do not sufficiently justify the associated philosophical framework.
-Bayesian methods often develop practical models that deviate from traditional inference and have minimal reliance on philosophy.
-Neither the frequentist nor the Bayesian philosophical interpretations of probability can be considered entirely robust.
-The frequentist view is criticized for being overly rigid and restrictive, while the Bayesian view can encompass both objective and subjective elements, among others.
+Bayesians are united in opposition to the limitations of frequentism but are philosophically divided into numerous camps (empirical, hierarchical, objective, personal, subjective), each with a different emphasis.
+One (frequentist) philosopher of statistics has noted a retreat from the statistical field to philosophical probability interpretations over the last two generations.
+There is a perception that successes in Bayesian applications do not justify the supporting philosophy.
+Bayesian methods often create useful models that are not used for traditional inference and which owe little to philosophy.
+None of the philosophical interpretations of probability (frequentist or Bayesian) appears robust.
+The frequentist view is too rigid and limiting while the Bayesian view can be simultaneously objective and subjective, etc.